cloud-gov/cg-site/_posts/2021-10-04-invalid-certificate-error.md

 - A client with `DST Root CA X3` as a trust anchor but not `ISRG Root X1`, they will probably get a certificate validation error because `DST Root CA X3` expired earlier that day.
 - A client with **both** certs in their trust anchors may give up after constructing a chain to the expired `DST Root CA 3`, but most well-behaved clients will continue checking for a valid chain, and will find the chain to `ISRG Root X1`.

-However, either client configuration is wholly outside cloud.gov's control and users will need to address this issue manually or get help from their respective IT departments.
+However, either client configuration is wholly outside Cloud.gov's control and users will need to address this issue manually or get help from their respective IT departments.

 Some additional information may be available on the [Let's Encrypt community forum](https://community.letsencrypt.org/t/help-thread-for-dst-root-ca-x3-expiration-september-2021/149190).